-The College ensures the safety of students from any sort of harassment by constituting an anti ragging cell with principal, students’ representatives and senior members of the staff as its members.
+The College ensures the safety of students from any sort of harassment by constituting an Anti Ragging Cell with principal, students’ representatives and senior members of the staff as its members.
 The Cell is constituted as per the guidelines of U.G.C and the directives of the Supreme Court and NAAC.
 The College shows zero tolerence to sexual harassment either through words or deeds.
 The Cell sensitizes students to gender differences and make them aware of the necessity of gender equity.

 Members of the Cell

-Teachers in Charge: Dr. Muhammed Aslam.
+Convenor: Dr. Muhammed Aslam.
 NK

 Students in Charge: Chairman and students’ union members